Looking for an answer to your question? Our Frequently Asked Questions cover job search, posting information, technical help and more.

 A10: Yes, however, priority will be given to students enrolled in Canadian Educational Institutions and Canadians studying abroad.

-A11: When requesting a non-clinical practicum, you or your placement coordinator will need to complete the Non-Clinical Placement Request Form and the Basic Student Consent form and submit them to Student Engagement.
+A11: When requesting a non-clinical practicum, you or your placement coordinator will need to complete the Non-Clinical Placement Request Form and the Basic Student Consent form and submit them to the Student Engagement team.

-A12: Visit our Volunteers page to learn more about the opportunities available.
+A12: Please visit our Volunteers page to learn more about the opportunities available.

 Ready to apply for a new career or want to know how we hire?
 See an overview of the steps in the hiring process.